Research-Based

 (NIH, 2013)

-Prenatal dietary supplements are heavily encouraged before and during pregnancy, as well as during breastfeeding.
-Unfortunately, many studies still show that a large portion of women don’t begin taking prenatal vitamins consistently until well into their pregnancy.
+Prenatal supplements are strongly encouraged before and during pregnancy, as well as during breastfeeding.
+Unfortunately, numerous studies show that many women don’t begin consistent prenatal vitamin use until well into their pregnancy.

 6. A daily intake of 400mcg of folic acid can prevent severe congenital defects of the brain and spine.